 Start the day with Continental breakfast, included for all in your room; milk and cookies are served every afternoon.
 The hotel is situated in San Francisco’s bayfront Marina District, within walking distance of Crissy Field, Fort Mason, and Fisherman’s Wharf.

-Perched along the southwestern shores of turquoise-blue Lake Tahoe, this historic compound, dating from the 1920s, has been one of those places where generations of families have piled up the memories.
-In addition to traditional rooms in the Richardson House Lodge and smaller Beachside inn, families can book traditional cabins with pinewood accents (21 summer only, 17 open year round), individual cabins with kitchens at Camp Richardson are great for families.
-Or book a site at a pair of large campgrounds near the lake and sheltered by tall pines.
+Perched along the south-western shores of turquoise blue Lake Tahoe, this historic compound, dating from the 1920s, has been one of those places where generations of families have created memories.
+In addition to traditional rooms in Camp Richardson’s historic, two-storey South Lake Tahoe Hotel, the 7-bedroom Richardson House and the smaller Beachside Inn, families can book traditional cabins with pinewood decor (21 are available in the summer only, 17 are open year-round).
+These individual cabins with kitchens are great for families.
+Or book a pitch at one of a pair of large campsites near the lake, sheltered by tall pines, or one of the 100 pitches at the RV Village.
+Wherever you stay, the camp’s lakeside restaurant, The Beacon Bar & Grill, is a great place to relax over a meal and some drinks, and possibly some live music.
+During your stay, everything you need to take advantage of the mountains and trails, from skis to tandem bikes, is available for rent at the Mountain Sports Center.

-In summer, kids beeline for the broad sandy beach (with a stop at the Camp Richardson ice cream parlor); there are standup paddleboards, kayaks, powerboats, and personal watercraft available for rent too.
-Trails head into the surrounding alpine wilderness, and a lakefront, paved path is great for a family bike ride.
-Come winter, groomed trails for cross-country skiing and snowshoeing lace the surrounding woods.
-Adjacent Highway 89 is plowed through winter, so there’s easy access to Heavenly Resort for downhill skiing and snowboarding.
+In summer, children make a beeline for the broad, sandy beach (with a stop at the Camp Richardson Ice Cream Parlor or the Coffee & Confectionary Shop for a sweet treat); there are stand-up paddleboards, kayaks, speed boats and personal watercraft available to hire too.
+Trails head into the surrounding alpine wilderness, and the paved path that winds along the lake shore is great for a family bike ride.
+Come winter, groomed trails for cross country skiing and snowshoeing lace the surrounding woods.
+The adjacent Highway 89 is cleared throughout winter, so there’s easy access to Heavenly Resort for downhill skiing and snowboarding too.

 Perched on a tiny peninsula extending into San Diego Bay, the Loews Coronado is a bustling resort perfect for an active family.
 Its pool configuration is set up for good times all around: wading pool, designated family pool and hot tub, and ping pong tables.
 Tempted to take a dip in the peaceful adult-only pool and hot tub?
 No worries—just sign the kids up for the resort’s half- or full-day kids’ club, with activities like sandcastle building, scavenger hunts, and magic tricks.